Scheduling of a hybrid set of tasks

 ...

-config PHASE_A
+config PERIODIC_TASKS

-bool "Build system for phase A"
+bool "Build system with periodic tasks"

 default n